 Winter in a Greenhouse

-You can grow many winter greenhouse plants by simply utilizing the natural sunlight or broaden your repertoire if you have a heated greenhouse.
+You can grow many winter greenhouse plants by simply utilizing the natural sunlight or by broadening your repertoire with a heated greenhouse.
 Either way, how do you choose plants for a winter greenhouse?

 Winter greenhouse gardening can provide you with most of the produce you need throughout winter months.
 In a greenhouse that is heated and cooled, even the most exotic fruits and veggies can be grown.